 This mortgage tax deduction overview has been updated with information for the 2023 and 2024 tax years.
 At some point every single one of us has heard the advice, “Buy a home, so you can get the tax deduction”.
 The popularity of this advice ranks right up there with the “Buy a home, it’s a good investment” meme.
 In fact, many people argue that a home is a good investment precisely because of the mortgage tax deduction possibilities.

 What is a Mortgage Tax Deduction?

-When you get a mortgage, you are often paying insane amounts of interest in that mortgage, particularly in the beginning.
+When you get a mortgage, you are often paying insane amounts of interest in that mortgage.
 Banks front load the mortgage with higher interest amounts in the beginning of the mortgage which taper off over the years.
 They do this so they can get more money out of each mortgage in the event the debtor were to pay off the loan early.

 On the mortgages I’ve held, almost two-thirds of the total payment in the first 5 or more years of the loan were interest payments.
-The other third actually went to paying down the principal (what you actually owe) on the house.
+The other third goes to paying down the principal (what you actually owe) on the house.
 It’s highway robbery (but that’s a different story for a different day).
 If you ever want to self induce vomiting, look at a mortgage amortization schedule, which will show you how much of your monthly payment is interest vs principal for each month of the loan.

-There is also the difference between a tax credit and a tax deduction.
+You must also understand the difference between a tax credit and a tax deduction.
 A credit is getting the full dollar amount of taxes owed returned to you.
 A deduction is subtraction from your taxable income (what you actually end up being taxed on based on your tax bracket).
 Mortgage interest is tax deductible, not a tax credit.

 The Standard Deduction